 Consequently, they transform our whole person.
 For instance our:

 Have you ever resolved a computer problem by rebooting it?

 I am a Luddite with technology.
-In the early years of laptop computers, I didn’t know about rebooting.
+I didn’t know about rebooting in the early years of laptop computers.

-To illustrate, one weekend I spent both Saturday and Sunday trying to resolve a computer problem.
-Basically, I looked online and wrote emails trying to get help.
+To illustrate, I spent Saturday and Sunday trying to resolve a computer problem one weekend.
+I looked online and wrote emails trying to get help.

 However, I was afraid to turn off the computer for fear it would only make matters worse.

-Finally, by Sunday night, I was so frustrated I closed everything down and went to bed.
+Finally, I was so frustrated by Sunday night that I closed everything down and went to bed.

 The following day, I turned on my computer, and to my utter amazement, everything was working.
 In short, the magic of the reboot!

 How is your faith right now?
 Does it feel dry and unfulfilling?